plugcommunity/documentation/api/endpoints/playlists_id_media_move.md

 # playlists/:id/media/move Endpoint

-The playlists/:id/media/move lets you move media objects to another index in a playlist.
+The playlists/:id/media/move endpoint lets you move media objects to another index in a playlist.

 ### Endpoint